-Thanks to the text replacement feature in iOS and OS X, you can make shortcuts that automatically replace specified characters with symbols of your choosing.
-This makes it easy to type math and science symbols, subscripts, and superscripts in Notability.
+With text replacement in iOS and macOS, you can make shortcuts that replace certain characters with symbols.
+This lets you type math and science symbols, subscripts, and superscripts.

 - Open Settings.

-- Tap "+" in the top right corner of the screen.
+- Tap "+" in the top right corner.

-- In the Phrase row, type or paste your desired symbol, such as "²".
+- In the Phrase row, type or paste a symbol, such as "²".

-- In the Shortcut row, type or paste your desired shortcut, such as "^2".
+- In the Shortcut row, type or paste a shortcut, such as "^2".

-- Tap Save in the top right corner of the screen.
+- Tap "Save" in the top right corner.

-- Click "+" near the bottom left corner of the window.
+- Click "+" near the bottom left corner.

-- In the Replace column, type your desired shortcut, such as "^2".
+- In the Replace column, type a shortcut, such as "^2".

-- In the With column, type or paste your desired symbol, such as "²".
+- In the With column, type or paste a symbol, such as "²".

-- If your devices are synced through iCloud Drive, any text replacement shortcuts you make on one device will be available on all of your devices.
+- If your devices are synced through iCloud, the shortcuts you make on one device will be available on all of your devices.

-- On a Mac, you can export text replacement shortcuts as follows:
+- On a Mac, you can export text replacement shortcuts:

-- In System Preference's "Replace / With" box, shift-click the shortcuts you wish to export, or use the command+a keyboard shortcut to select all of your shortcuts.
+- In System Preference's "Replace / With" box, shift-click the shortcuts you want to export, or use the command+a keyboard shortcut to select all shortcuts.

-- This will create a file named "Text Substitutions.plist", which will contain your text replacement shortcuts.
+- This makes a file named "Text Substitutions.plist" that contains your shortcuts.

-- Click-and-drag a ".plist" file (like the "superscript.plist" file on this page) into System Preference's "Replace / With" box.
+- Click-and-drag a ".plist" file into System Preference's "Replace / With" box.